openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 @endsphinxtabset

-If you need to configure OpenVINO Runtime devices with additional configuration parameters, please, refer to the migration [Configure devices](./configure_devices.md) guide.
+If you need to configure OpenVINO Runtime devices with additional configuration parameters, refer to the [Configure devices](./configure_devices.md) guide.

 ## 4. Create an Inference Request